7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-AD-Administration.md

 Azure AD users and groups are created in a flat structure.
 There are no organizational units (OUs) or group policy objects (GPOs).

-You manage only users, groups, and policies - unless you deploy AD DS
+You manage only users, groups, and policies - unless you deploy AD DS.

 #### Azure AD Domain Services